thenifemi/PetShop/README.md

 Please, remember to use a rule that allows unauthenticated reads.

-3. Add the app to the Firebase project and save google-services.json to PROJECT/app folder
+3. Please DONT remove the google-services file.
 4. Open and run the the project with VS Code or Android Studio 3.x

 ## Contribution